hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 Its worth noting that there is [native slack integration](https://docs.trunk.io/administration/integration-for-slack#add-trunk-to-your-slack-workspace-admin-privileges-required){:target="\_blank"} if you wanted to receive notifications on poor code quality scenarios.

-Next we'll look at how we can start leveraging trunk in our codebases while developing to start embedding code quality in our workflow.
+Next we'll look at how we can start leveraging trunk in our codebases while we develop to start embedding code quality in our workflow.

 ## Initialise Trunk